Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab6.md

 \end{bmatrix}
 ```

-Then two matrices of form $1 \cross 4$ representing the number of workers (servers) and
+Then two matrices of form $1x4$ representing the number of workers (servers) and
 queue size capacities for each workstation.

 ```{math}